 Mix the flour and salt in a food processor

 Add the lard and egg and mix together

 Slowly add water until a clumpy dough forms

-Transfer to bowl and knead into firm ball
+Transfer to a bowl and knead into a firm ball

 Flatten slightly, wrap in cellophane and refrigerate for 30+ mins